Withdrawal is a reaction that happens after drugs or alcohol are stopped. It can be deadly.

-You will be asked about your symptoms and medical history.
-A physical exam will be done.
-Your bodily fluids may be tested.
-This can be done through blood and urine tests.
+You will be asked about your symptoms and health history.
+You will also be asked about your substance use.
+A physical exam may be done.

 National Institute on Drug Abuse

-Drugs, brains, and behavior.
-The science of addiction National Institute for Drug Abuse website.
+Drugs, brains, and behavior: The science of addiction National Institute for Drug Abuse website.
 Available at: https://www.drugabuse.gov/publications/drugs-brains-behavior-science-addiction/preface.
-Updated July 2014.
-Accessed June 21, 2016.
+Accessed October 22, 2020.